Who We Are

 Colin Monehen

-I have been a parent governor at Church Langley since 2018, and currently have a child in Key Stage 2.
+I have been a governor at Church Langley since 2018, and currently have a child in Key Stage 2.

 I became a governor because I wanted to support the school in the excellent work they do and give something back to the community.
-Community is very important to me and I set up and run the Church Langley and Newhall residence group on Facebook which currently has over 2700 members.
+Community is very important to me and I set up and run the Church Langley and Newhall residence group on Facebook which currently has over 7000 members.

 Ian Beckwith